docker/cli/docs/reference/commandline/attach.md

 Use `docker attach` to attach your terminal's standard input, output, and error (or any combination of the three) to a running container using the container's ID or name.
-This allows you to view its ongoing output or to control it interactively, as though the commands were running directly in your terminal.
+This lets you view its output or control it interactively, as though the commands were running directly in your terminal.

+> **Note**
-> **Note:**
+>
-> The `attach` command will display the output of the `ENTRYPOINT/CMD` process.
-This
+> The `attach` command displays the output of the container's `ENTRYPOINT` and
-> can appear as if the attach command is hung when in fact the process may simply
+> `CMD` process.
+This can appear as if the attach command is hung when in fact
-> not be interacting with the terminal at that time.
+> the process may simply not be writing any output at that time.

 You can attach to the same contained process multiple times simultaneously, from different sessions on the Docker host.